bimbraw/bimbraw.github.io/_pages/about.md

 Volunteer Advising/Mentorship
 ------
 <font size="-0.5"><p align="justify">
 I can be reached via my <a href="mailto:bimbrawkeshav@gmail.com" target="_blank">Personal Email ID</a> regarding grad school advice, questions about research vs industry, life as an international student and career guidance.
-Traditionally underrepresented communities in STEM such as LGBTQIA+, POC and FGCS individuals are encouraged to reach out.
+Individuals from traditionally underrepresented communities in STEM such as LGBTQIA+, POC and FGCS are encouraged to reach out.
 I have been guiding and mentoring students since I was an undergrad. </p></font>

 News
 ------